IHEC/ihec-assay-standards/bs_call/README.md

     make all

 3) Installation.
 If the compilation process has been successfully completed then a binary file should be found at bin directory.
-Just copy it to a directory include in your
+Just copy it to a directory included in your
 $PATH.

 Copy binary: